Pa1mantri/Current_Starved_VCO_IHP/README.md

 R² value determines the linearity.
 R²=1 means perfectly linear relation.
 In the graph above R² = 0.983 (all data) R² = 0.988 (for 1.2 V – 3.0 V range).
 That means output frequency changes almost linearly with control voltage over usable tuning range.
 This linearty is a prerequisite for the VCO to be used in a PLL.

 KVCO is the gain of the oscillator.
-For every +1 V increase in Vctrl, the oscillation frequency increases by ≈ 0.5 GHz (496 MHz).
+For every +1 V increase in Vctrl, the oscillation frequency increases by 472 MHz.
 That's the sensitivity of the oscillator.

+Control Voltage Vs Frequency table for the entire range of values from 0.8V-3.3V is present in the table [Vctrl vs frequency table](VCO_2/Vctrl%20vs%20Freq_table.txt)

 ## Inverter characterization